$0 Vaud School Meeting Prep Checklist

 Level I — Universal base: The classroom teacher differentiates instruction for the whole class.
 No formal referral needed.

 Level II — Targeted actions: The teacher consults with specialists such as a school psychologist or a logopédiste (speech therapist).
 Early monitoring begins.
 A student showing specific delays might receive targeted socio-educational support through programs like MATAS.
-Parents are informed but no formal procedure is opened.
+Parents are informed, and a signalement may be opened when a formal pathway is considered.

 Level III — Specific interventions: When Levels I and II prove insufficient, a comprehensive evaluation — the Bilan Élargi 360° — is launched by an interdisciplinary network.
-This is the gateway to official accommodations, individualized support plans, and potentially a specialized placement.
-It requires cantonal authorization.
+This is the gateway to mesures renforcées, individualized support planning, and potentially a specialized placement.
+It involves cantonal authorization.

 Most expat families first encounter the system at the Level II–III boundary, when the school decides the child's needs exceed what normal differentiation can address.